Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Details of Numerical lock-in analysis with a proper phase treatment

-We can also use another convenient relation.
+We can also use another convenient relation:

-This equation is convenient because one does not need to know $\phim$ very accurately before each measurement.
-This advantage would be important in large-scale pulse-field experiments where machine time is often quite limited.
+This equation is advantageous because it does not require precise determination of $\phim$ prior to each measurement.
+This advantage would be valuable in large-scale pulse-field experiments where machine time is often severely limited.

-We here provide a proof of this relation.
-This is based on the so-called recurrence relation of the Bessel functions:
+We here provide a derivation of this relation.
+This is based on the recurrence relation of the Bessel functions: